QUEENSLAND

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.

-Queensland Family and Child Commission Contribution to Community or Family Safety Award
+Queensland Family & Child Commission Contribution to Community or Family Safety Award (First Nations)

-• Provide background about the nominee and their contribution to community or family safety.
+• Provide some background details about the nominee and their contribution to community or family safety.

-• What specific outcomes and successes has the nominee achieved or been involved with to improve the safety and wellbeing of children and young people in Queensland?
+• What specific outcomes and successes has the nominee achieved or been involved with, to improve the safety and wellbeing of children and young people?

 • Who has benefited from the nominee’s work?